Inflation questions keep stocks in check

 The prospect lent support to the dollar, which has been heavily shorted of late.

-The MSCI world equity index (.MIWD00000PUS), which tracks shares in 49 countries, was flat.
+The MSCI world equity index, which tracks shares in 49 countries, was flat.

 TAPER TALK?